Darinmcc/dividends/README.md

 # dividends

 Issues requests to the [IEX Cloud API](https://iexcloud.io/) in order to access global symbol reference list as well as make requests for upcoming dividends.
-Please click the get started button to create an account https://iexcloud.io/cloud-login#/register/ to receive the necessary keys

 ## Prerequisites

   + Anaconda 3.7